andrewmcgivery/obsidian-canvas-dailynote/README.md

 ## How to Install

-Plugin will be added to official repository shortly.
+Plugin is availale to isntall from the [Official Community Plugins](https://obsidian.md/plugins?id=canvas-dailynote).

 ## How to Use